-Excluding non melanoma skin cancer, colorectal cancer is the third most common cancer diagnosed and the second leading cause of cancer death in men and women combined in Bermuda as it is in the United States.
+Excluding non-melanoma skin cancer, colorectal cancer is the third most common cancer diagnosed in Bermuda as it is globally and the second leading cause of cancer death in men and women combined inBermuda as it is in the United States.

 Screening Recommendation for Colorectal Cancer

-For people at average risk for colorectal cancer, the American Cancer Society recommends starting regular screening at age 45.
-This can be done either with a sensitive test that looks for signs of cancer in a person’s stool (a stool-based test), or with an exam that looks at the colon and rectum (a visual exam).
-Talk to your health care provider about which tests might be good options for you, and to your insurance provider about your coverage.
+Colorectal screening can be done either with a sensitive test that looks for signs of cancer in a person’s stool (a stool-based test), or with an exam that looks at the colon and rectum (a visual exam).
+Talk to your health care provider about your risk level and which tests might be good options for you, and to your insurance provider about your coverage.
 No matter which test you choose, the most important thing is to get screened.

 If you’re in good health, you should continue regular screening through age 75.